mhbeals/mhwood.github.io/histories/hndm.md

 The project was designed to include digitisation of the complete microfilm collection.
-This was founded on the idea that the materials on microfilm had already undergone a selection process which was based on the following criteria: the newspaper's degree of conservation, demand, and historical, heritage, journalistic, and documentary importance.
+This was founded on the idea that the materials on microfilm had already undergone a selection process which was based on the following criteria: the newspaper’s degree of conservation, demand, and historical, heritage, journalistic, and documentary importance.
 One of the main problems in the early stages was that there was not a reliable catalogue of the microfilm collection that included the